I am a Research Fellow in the Department of Sociology at the University of Warwick.

 At Education For Health Trainers’ Conference, The Woodside, Kenilworth.

 Condition or Movement?
-A century of becoming trans (forthcoming:16 February 2017).
+A Century of Trans Identities (16 February 2017).

 LGBT History Month event, University of Warwick.